 Identify the perfect prospects

-Even the greatest cold outreach emails are worthless unless you send them to the right audience.
+Similar to cold calling, even the best cold outreach emails are worthless unless you are contacting the right audience.
 List building or list buying is a critical step that shouldn’t be overlooked or left to chance.

 While you can manually scrape social media profiles every day, you can also leverage smart automation tools like LinkedIn Sales Navigator or other sales intelligence software.
 Once you have a rock-solid list, work to stay out of the spam filter by making sure you have prospects' correct contact information.
 You can’t go wrong with a tool like Voila Norbert that will automatically find anyone’s email address and verify it in real-time, so you can focus your efforts on more important matters.

 Craft the ideal email template

 Similar to an email newsletter, crafting a winning cold email starts by seizing attention with the right subject line.
 Subject lines aren’t rocket science, but they shouldn’t be treated as an afterthought either.

 Follow these subject line best practices for best results:

 - Personalize.
 Use a prospect's name, company name, or any other insider knowledge you have in order to get their attention in the inbox.